overlookmotel/livepack/README.md

 This produces an optimal split of the app, where each entry point only includes exactly the code it needs, and nothing more.
 It's more efficient than Livepack or Rollup's file-level code splitting.

 Any values shared between entry points are placed in common chunks.
-These are named `chunk.XXXXXXXX.js`, where `XXXXXXXX` is a hash of the file's content.
+By default, these are named `common.XXXXXXXX.js`, where `XXXXXXXX` is a hash of the file's content.

 For example, if your input is: